jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~/lecture1]$
 }
 ```
-The current working directory after the command is run is home, lecture1
-The provided path argument is valid and accessible from /home/ since it is a directory, thus changing the directory from /home/ to /home/lecture1/
+The current working directory after the command is run is /home/lecture1.
+The provided path argument is valid and accessible from /home since it is a directory, thus changing the directory from /home to /home/lecture1.
 This is not an error.

 3. _Command with a path to a file as an argument_
 ```